 A closer examination of BioT5-base’s performance provides insight into this limitation.
 Although the model achieves relatively high success rates on MolEdit and MolOpt tasks, its generated molecules often exhibit low similarity to the original structures.
 This indicates that the model is not performing rational edits; rather, it generates different but valid molecules that happen to satisfy the criteria.
 In other words, BioT5-base relies more on recalling patterns from its training corpus than on learning to systematically modify molecular structures.
 Consequently, while the ChEBI-20 dataset is valuable for molecule–caption translation, its limited diversity, scale, and one-to-one mapping nature are insufficient for training LLMs to perform nuanced, open-ended molecular generation.

-\textbf{F4: The data scaling law does not always hold: task-specific bottlenecks limit gains in molecule optimization and editing.} As shown in Figure \ref{fig:scale}, our experiments with Galactica-125M across five data scales of OpenMolIns provide new insights into the data scaling law for molecule generation.
+\textbf{F4: The data scaling law does not always hold: task-specific bottlenecks limit gains in molecule optimization and editing.} As shown in Figure \ref{fig:scale}, our experiments with Galactica-125M across the five data scales provide new insights into the data scaling law for molecule generation.
 Overall, we observe that larger datasets generally improve performance, but the effect is highly task-dependent.

-In \textbf{MolCustom}, scaling the dataset from large to xlarge yields a remarkable 286\% average performance gain, indicating that tasks involving complex, de novo synthesis strongly benefit from larger and more diverse training data.
-By contrast, Galactica-125M obtains only modest gains in \textbf{MolOpt}, and even negative gains in \textbf{MolEdit}, suggesting that additional data alone cannot overcome existing bottlenecks in these relatively simpler tasks.
+In \textbf{MolCustom}, scaling the dataset from large to xlarge yields a remarkable 286\% average performance gain, while there is limited performance improvement from light to large, indicating that tasks involving complex, de novo synthesis strongly benefits from larger and more diverse training data.
+Conversely, Galactica-125M obtains only modest gains in \textbf{MolOpt}, and even negative gains in \textbf{MolEdit}, suggesting that additional data alone cannot overcome existing bottlenecks in these relatively simpler tasks.

-Interestingly, when examining Llama-3.1-8B-Instruct, we find that performance continues to increase when scaling from the large to xlarge data level, except for LogP and MR subtasks.
+Interestingly, when examining Llama3.1-8B-Instruct, we find that performance continues to increase when scaling from the large to xlarge data level, except for LogP and MR subtasks.
 This contrast generally highlights that small models like Galactica-125M are capacity-limited, whereas larger models can more effectively leverage additional data.